JetBrains/guide/site/go/tips/completion-for-non-imported-go-modules/index.md

   https://www.youtube.com/watch?v=cPn30TtZRO0&list=PLQ176FUIyIUZrbrlz4AY1V8VzBJKZyVlW&index=30
 ---

 GoLand provides code completion suggestions for all modules in the modules cache as you type.

 Even if a module has never been imported and used in your project, GoLand is still aware of it and will take care of you.

 **How to use:**

 Completion will work automatically as you start typing a package name.

-<span class="tag is-rounded">New in 2019.2</span>